3174N/steve-is-tired/README.md

 ## License & Contributing
 This game is licensed under MIT, which means: **go nuts**.

-Feel free to fork, mod, copy and change all of our stuff (not licensed from a third party), as long as you give us credit and acknowledge the license.
+Feel free to fork, mod, copy and chanhttps://lospec.com/palette-list/cc-29ge all of our stuff (not licensed from a third party), as long as you give us credit and acknowhttps://lospec.com/palette-list/cc-29ledge the license.
 **PRs are welcome, too :D**